kiyoon/tmuxsend.vim/README.md

-# tmuxpaste.vim
+# tmuxsend.vim
 Vim plugin that lets you copy and paste to a different tmux pane.
+Or, you can just copy to the tmux buffer for later.

 ![screenpaste-demo](https://user-images.githubusercontent.com/12980409/199625262-e4e6b901-11e8-47b9-8b30-91809281f6be.gif)